-Extending your loft could be the perfect solution if you need to add an extra room to your London home, and a single or double-storey extension is not an option due to planning restrictions or the garden space not being sufficient.
-Our experienced team can turn your unused attic into an extra bedroom with clever storage-saving solutions such as a fitted wardrobe or a staircase that can double as a chest of drawers.
-Years of experience in this field of work mean that we can advise you on what type of attic conversion or loft extension project will be the best option for you.
-We work under fully insured conditions, and all our work comes with a ten-year structural warranty.
+Extending your loft could be the perfect solution if you need to add an extra room to your North London home, and a rear house extension is not an option due to planning restrictions or the garden space not being sufficient.
+Our team of experienced loft conversion specialists can turn your unused attic space into an extra bedroom with clever space-saving solutions such as a fitted wardrobe or a staircase with built-in chest of drawers.
+This will add even more living space and value to your house.
+Years of experience in this field of work means that we can advise you on every aspect of your London loft project.
+We work under fully insured conditions, and all our work comes with a ten-year structural warranty and one year of repair service.

-If you have an unused attic where more than half of the floor space has a floor to ceiling height of at least 2.1 metres, you could easily turn this room into a roof light loft conversion.
+If you have an unused attic space where more than half of the floor area has floor to ceiling height of at least 2.1 metres, you could be just a few steps away from building a roof light loft conversion.

 Because the shape of the roof does not change, roof light conversions do not require planning permission.